SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Each type of statement can be used in function bodies and in top-level code.
-A semicolon (``;``) can optionally appear after any statement and is used as a statement terminator when multiple statements appear on the same line.
+A semicolon (``;``) can optionally appear after any statement and is used to separate multiple statetments if they appear on the same line.

 .. langref-grammar